-107. Computer Software Transferred to Affiliated Corporations
+109. Computer Software Transferred to Affiliated Corporations

-Description: Computer software that was originally purchased as a nontaxable custom computer program, and which is subsequently sold by the original purchaser to a corporation which is a member of an affiliated group to which the original purchaser also belongs, is exempt
+Description: Computer software that was originally purchased as a nontaxable custom computer program, and which is subsequently sold by the original purchaser to a corporation which is a member of an affiliated group to which the original purchaser also belongs, is exempt from tax.

-108. Services to Computer Software
+110. Services to Computer Software